defraswiew/GalaxyCore/README.md

 Galaxy Network is a network solution designed primarily for use in game engines such as Unity, Unigine, Stride (Xenko).
-However, it is possible to use in any other environments supporting the c'net Standart 2.0.
+However, it is possible to use in any other environments supporting net Standard 2.0.
 The solution consists of a client and server part, both presented as a set of libraries connected to the project.
-The Galaxy network is capable of operating both in an authoritarian mode and in relay mode.
+The Galaxy network is capable of operating both in an authoritarive mode and in relay mode.
 Below is a set of currently supported functionality.

 Instructions for installing https://youtu.be/eo6nW2DM0TE